 Originally the richest, ogival portal was located in the western part of the southern wall of the nave.
 Another was in the south wall of the chancel and it was topped with a gentle pointed arch.
 The last portal, fully brick, crowned with a gentle arch, was placed in the attic.
 It was a passage between the attic parts of the chancel and the nave.

 During the research, it was discovered that the interiors of the church, both the chancel and the nave were originally vaulted.
 The chancel had groin vault based on polygonal consoles placed in the corners.
 In the nave, there were two bays of the groin vault going down a little lower and probably based on ceramic consoles or directly on the wall.

 The appearance of today’s building is the result of early modern transformations, during which the chancel was extended and the southern annex was added, as well as post-war reconstruction, during which the missing fragments of the damaged walls were supplemented.
 The tower, the southern wall of the chancel, two gable walls and the northern wall of the nave have survived the war, but the latter being demolished and reconstructed due to damages.
-Only the corbels remained from the presbytery vaults, and the plate base of the portal in the southern wall of the nave.
+Only the corbels remained from the chancel vaults, and the plate base of the portal in the southern wall of the nave.
 From the outside, there are still visible friezes under the eaves, but unfortunately all the windows of the nave and chancel were transformed in the 17th and 18th centuries.
 The architectural details of the tower (blendes, windows, cornices) were more fortunate.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości S-Ż) i na Łużycach, Wrocław 1994.